awsdocs/amazon-route53-docs/doc_source/hosted-zones-migrating.md

 You can use a JSON validator to verify that you have all the braces and brackets in the correct places\.
 To find an online JSON validator, do an internet search on "`json validator`"\.
 + If the hosted zone contains any aliases that refer to other records in the same hosted zone, make the following changes:
   + Change the hosted zone ID to the ID of the new hosted zone\.
+**Important**
+If the alias record is pointing to another resource, for example, a load balancer, update the hosted zone ID to the hosted zone id of the resource itself, not the hosted zone ID of the domain\.
+That hosted zone ID can be found from the AWS console where the resource was created\.
   + Move the alias records to the bottom of the file\.
 Route 53 must create the record that an alias record refers to before it can create the alias record\.
 **Important**
 If one or more alias records refer to other alias records, the records that are the alias target must appear in the file before the referencing alias records\.
 For example, if `alias.example.com` is the alias target for `alias.alias.example.com`, `alias.example.com` must appear first in the file\.